Smart Contract Interactions

 Redeemer Builder

-Inputs : [scriptInputA, scriptInputB, randomInput1, scriptInputC, randomInput2, randomInput3] // random inputs are not the concerned script inputs
+Inputs : [scriptInputA, scriptInputB, randomInput1, scriptInputC, randomInput2, randomInput3]

-InputIdxs : [0, 1, 3]
+InputIdxs : [0, 1, 3] // Index of each script input

-OutputIdxs : [0, 1, 2]
+OutputIdxs : [0, 1, 2] // Corresponding output indices

-where type Redeemer = List<(inputIdx, outputIdx)>
+type Redeemer = List<(inputIdx, outputIdx)> // Pairs of corresponding input/output indices

 const scriptInputs: UTxO[] = [